koding/kdlearn/guides/elasticsearch-install-for-beginners.md

 You can check if Java has installed correctly by running `java -version`.

+> type:good
-_Note: All Koding VMs come preinstalled with Java._
+> All Koding VMs come preinstalled with Java.

 ## Installing